Skip to the main content.

 Primary application

 Most medical schools use the American Medical College Application Service (AMCAS) for the primary application, the first step in the process of applying.
 The application opens in early May, and students can begin submitting it in late May or early June.
-Since applications are accepted on a rolling basis, you should aim to complete it as early as possible — in June if you can.
+Since medical school interviews are extended on a rolling basis, you should aim to complete and submit your medical school application as early as possible — in late May or June if you can.
 That means you’ll need to start working on them during the previous semester.

 The primary application consists of: